BackupTheBerlios/pp4fpc/README.txt

    an auxiliary output text file and are opened at the start of the program by the interpreter.

+SIDE PROJECTS

+A Yacc grammar for Pascal-P: see grammar/pascalp.y

 FUTURE OF THE PROJECT

 I would like:
- - a Yacc grammar to document the grammar recognized by pcom (I am working on this)
+ - a Yacc grammar to document the grammar recognized by pcom [DONE]
  - a documentation of the virtual machine
  - implementations of the interpreter in different languages.
  - more example programs